 The adjustable charcoal rack makes it easy for you to control the temperature when you are cooking, as do 3 separately controlled 40,800 total BTU propane burners in the gas cooking chamber.

-There’s also a 12,000 BTU side burner for cooking in pots and pans, or for lighting your charcoal chimney, that has a cover so you prep food on it if it’s not in use.
+There’s also a 12,000 BTU side burner for cooking in pots and pans, or for lighting your charcoal chimney.
+It has a cover, so you can prep food on it if it’s not in use.